 Easter Sunday of the Resurrection of the Lord

 The Church uses many different readings on Easter.
-The Vigil Mass has seven readings from the Old Testament; St. Paul's famous letter to the Romans--"Christ raised from the dead, dies no more; death no longer has power over Him;" and St. Mark's account of the empty tomb.
+The Vigil Mass has seven readings from the Old Testament; St. Paul's famous letter to the Romans--"Christ raised from the dead, dies no more; death no longer has power over Him:" and St. Luke's account of the empty tomb.
+"Why do you seek the living one among the dead?
+He is not here, but he has been raised."
 In the afternoon Mass we will have the account of the risen Lord's appearance to the disciples on the road to Emmaus.

 This morning's Mass, however, begins with a reading from the Acts of the Apostles.
 Peter is preaching.
 Remember how prominently Peter appeared in the readings during Holy Week.
 Last Sunday he told Jesus that he would follow Him to prison, even to death.
 But our Lord predicted that Peter would deny Him three times before the cock crows.
 Peter's subsequent denial is one of the few things reported in all four gospels.

 Today it's a different Peter.
 He gives as good an account of the life and work of Jesus as you will find anywhere.
 Then he bears witness to His Resurrection,